 - Explore the fascinating neighborhood of Yemin Moshe with its iconic windmill and pretty stone houses

 - Head to Mea Shearim, one of the most religious neighborhoods of Jerusalem where almost all of the residents are ultra-Orthodox Jews.
-Walk the streets and take in the contrast to modern-day Jerusalem.
+Walk the streets and take in contrast to modern-day Jerusalem.

 Head not far from the center of town and there are many adventures awaiting you: